sarat9/optimize-tracker/README.md

 Current POC stores user events in local storage for demo.
 If you want to scale to a realtime project, please use a Database to store the events.

 # Current POC features
+- Does not use any third party tools like vwo, google analytics, etc..
 - Generates HeatMap for Clicks
 - Routing through pages gives page level heatmaps
 - Uses Local Storage to save click events
 - Scrollable Click HeatMap
-- Does not use any third party tools like vwo, google analytics, etc..
+- ScrollMap
+- Routing through pages gives page level scrollmaps

 #### HeatMap Tracking from User Clicks
 Shows where all areas the user has clicked in your website